helaili/github-oidc-auth-app/README.md

-# github-oidc-provider
+# github-oidc-auth-app

-An OIDC provider to retrieve a GitHub API scoped token from within an Actions workflow
+A GitHub App that generates a GitHub API scoped token from within an Actions workflow based on OIDC claims